 Family protocol in Spain

-Why is it important to establish a family protocol?
+Why is it important to establish a Family Protocol?

 With tax legal advice, the aim is to professionalize the business and its management, as well as to plan for the future.